Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Illustration: ACEI/ARB use and kidney function in synthetic cohort data

-To demonstrate the practical use of the MI-WOLS estimator, we consider an illustrative example motivated by the cohort study described by \citet{blake2020estimating}, which examined the relationship between use of angiotensin-converting enzyme inhibitors or angiotensin receptor blockers (ACEI/ARBs) and short-term kidney function.
-As the original individual-level data are no longer available, we generate a simulated dataset designed to closely reproduce the study design, covariate structure, and marginal distributions reported in the original analysis.
+To demonstrate the practical use of the MI-WOLS estimator, we consider an application-style example motivated by the cohort study described by \citet{blake2020estimating}, which examined the relationship between use of angiotensin-converting enzyme inhibitors or angiotensin receptor blockers (ACEI/ARBs) and short-term kidney function.
+Because the original individual-level data are not available, we generate a synthetic dataset designed to closely reproduce the study design, covariate structure, and marginal distributions reported in the original analysis.
+The data are generated from a known data-generating mechanism with a true treatment effect of $-0.6831$, allowing evaluation of estimator performance in a realistic observational setting.
+This setting complements the simulation study by mimicking the structure of a real-world observational analysis.

-The motivating study followed adult patients initiating antihypertensive therapy, with treatment defined as prescription of ACEI/ARBs and the outcome measured by kidney function within a short period after treatment initiation, summarized using estimated glomerular filtration rate (eGFR).
+The motivating study followed 570586 adult patients initiating antihypertensive therapy, with treatment defined as prescription of ACEI/ARBs and the outcome measured by kidney function within a 2 months period after treatment initiation, summarized using estimated glomerular filtration rate (eGFR).
 Lower values of eGFR indicate poorer renal function, and the estimand of interest is the average treatment effect comparing ACEI/ARBs with alternative antihypertensive therapies.

 The simulated data include several fully observed baseline covariates capturing demographic characteristics, comorbidities, medication use, and calendar time, along with two partially observed confounders: baseline eGFR category and ethnicity.
 Both variables are subject to substantial missingness, creating a realistic setting in which complete-case analysis would discard a large proportion of observations.